MartinEmrich/meshtastic-firmware/variants/esp32s3/heltec_v4_lp/README.md

 [https://github.com/pioarduino/platform-espressif32]

-Community(?) driven replacement for the PlatformIO-provided `espressif32` platform (which uses very old versions of espressif's libraries/toolchain)
+Community(?) driven replacement for the PlatformIO-provided `espressif32` platform (which uses very old versions of espressif's libraries/toolchain).
+The story is polical, messy and on Github for your entertainment...

-Allows local compilation (and thus configuration) of esp32 libraries ("Hybrid Compilation") instead of downloading a provided libary with fixed configuration.
+It allows local compilation (and thus configuration) of esp32 libraries ("Hybrid Compilation") instead of downloading a provided libary with fixed configuration.

 ### Changing configuration

-This is either not correctlly integrated or just messy.
+This is either not correctly integrated or just messy.
 After changes, always delete your `~/.platformio` and local `./.pio` directory, as well as the "Hybrid Compilation"-produced directories `managed_components`, `.dummy` and files like `CMakeLists.txt` and `sdkconfig.*` in the top level project directory.

 ## Changes/Fixes/issues

+### Worked around

+* Lots of `CONFIG_BT...` options defined both in sdkconfig and `build_flags`, breaks at `-Werror`. -> Removed from `build_flags`, sadly `build_unflags` did not work, thus looks messy.

-* libpax does not compile. -> disabled with `MESHTASTIC_EXCLUDE_PAXCOUNTER`
+* libpax does not compile. -> disabled with `MESHTASTIC_EXCLUDE_PAXCOUNTER` and patched out.

-* ADC libary code seems to have changed, old version is still available but "deprecated". -> deprecated headers included in `variant.h`
+* ADC libary code seems to have changed, old version is still available but "deprecated". -> deprecated headers included in `variant.h`, any warnings deactivated via CONFIG_ options. _Unclear whether the result works at all_

 * `Syslog` class conflicts with a class with the same name in some dependency.
   -> Relocated in `meshtastic::` namespace.

+### Open/Looming

+* Lot's of "redefined" warnings around Nimble Bluetooth config options.
+I
+  suspect: Both the (newer) pioarduino tree and meshtastic pull in/provide (conflicting) Nimble Bluetooth instances.
+* Had to put a `default_16MB.csv` partition table here.
+Not clear why and which, pulled one from esp-idf.